 Welcome Friend!
 I have thought of this project for quite awhile now and finally took the steps to make it a reality.
 I've always been fascinated by the Native American culture and their spiritual connections with the land and animals.

 I bring you unique handmade items you will not find anywhere else.
 Offering customized items as well.
 I design dream catchers, medicine wheels, beautiful jewelry and various other items which serve aesthetically as well as a protection and well-being to its new owners.

-NOW TAKING ORDERS FOR
+NOW TAKING CUSTOM ORDERS FOR

-ALL HOLIDAYS AND SPECIAL EVENTS!
+ALL HOLIDAYS, WEDDINGS AND ANY SPECIAL EVENT!

 $25.00 + FREE SHIPPING* (U.S. Only)

 All these dreamcatchers and medicine wheels are made with sinew, leather, feathers, metal and/or plastic beads and genuine protection stones (Rose Quartz, Turquoise, Topaz, Garnet, Amethyst, Green Peridot).
 Meanings of each stone is on the products page.